nerzh/everscale-client-ruby/README.md

    Must be specified in milliseconds.
 Default is 5000 (5 sec).
   - next_remp_status_timeout: Number<Optional>

+   Network signature ID which is used by VM in signature verifying instructions if capability `CapSignatureWithId` is enabled in blockchain configuration parameters.
+   This parameter should be set to `global_id` field from any blockchain block if network cannot be reachable at the moment of message encoding and the message is aimed to be sent intonetwork with `CapSignatureWithId` enabled.
+Otherwise signature ID is detected automaticallyinside message encoding functions
+  - signature_id: Number<Optional>

    Access key to GraphQL API (Project secret)
   - access_key: String<Optional>

+- #### BindingConfig
+  - library: String<Optional>

+  - version: String<Optional>

 - #### CryptoConfig
    Mnemonic dictionary that will be used by default in crypto functions.
-If not specified, 1 dictionary will be used.
+If not specified, `English` dictionary will be used.
-  - mnemonic_dictionary: Number<Optional>
+  - mnemonic_dictionary: MnemonicDictionary<Optional>

    Mnemonic word count that will be used by default in crypto functions.
 If not specified the default value will be 12.
   - mnemonic_word_count: Number<Optional>